 What he found out was nothing short of amazing.
-After interviewing this successful group of people the reporter traced the success of this class to one teacher.
-All of the people interviewed mentioned this teacher by name as the most important person and factor in their career and professional journey.
+After interviewing this thriving group of people, the reporter traced this class's success to one teacher.
+The people interviewed mentioned this teacher by name as the most important person and factor in their career and professional journey.

-Her secret to success was going the extra mile to help kids learn and to know their story personally.
-She encouraged the kids to do their best daily.
-She praised them when they needed praise and gently corrected the students when they needed to learn from their mistakes.
-At the root of her teaching and coaching was a true love and care for helping kids succeed.
-In her case, love really did win.
+Her secret to success was going the extra mile to help kids learn and know their stories personally.
+Encouraging kids was one of the top values she lived daily.
+She praised them when they needed praise and gently corrected them when learning from their mistakes.
+At the root of her teaching and coaching was true love and care for helping kids succeed.
+In her case, love did win.

-What a lesson for all of us who work with kid’s day in and day out.
-Just loving kids is how to make champions of kids in the class room, on the sports field, in the music hall, and in all other areas of life.
+The lessons from this story are many for us who work with kids day in and day out.
+Just loving kids is how to make champions of kids in the classroom, the sports field, the music hall, and all other areas of life.
 Going the extra mile by lending a helping hand when a child is struggling is what that child will remember.
-Encouragement and expressing confidence in a child is sometimes the only pep talk they need to do great things in life.
+Encouragement and expressing confidence in a child are sometimes the only pep talk they need to do great things in life.

-Just loving and truly caring for kids is the greatest teaching and coaching tool of all.
-Jesus told us that loving God and loving others are the two most important things in life.
-Nothing else matters nearly as much in this life.
+Just loving and genuinely caring for kids is the most effective teaching and coaching tool of all.
+Loving God and other people are the two most important things in life.
+Nothing else in this life matters nearly as much.

 Select your educational institutions and specific school activities not only for their technical competence; go where love flourishes and resonates daily in the lives of children.

-There is nothing more important to the well-being of the next generation than learning how to love God and to love others well.
-This will never be done perfectly.
-However, like the teacher in the story, there are people who live out these values much more than others.
+There is nothing more critical to the next generation's well-being than learning how to love God and love others well.
+Loving God and others is never done perfectly.
+However, like the teacher in the story, some people live out these values much more than others.